dansmyers/InterviewQuestionGuide/Recursion_and_Divide-and-Conquer/RecursionJS.md

    What are the 3 different parts of a recursive case.

    ### __Solution Below__
-   A counter, a conditional, the method calling itself
+   A counter, a conditional, Recursion (the method calling itself, while returning a new variable).